chandrakala-p/rode.com-clone/README.md

-# Project 15: Product Design LandingPage using HTML and Tailwind CSS
+# Rode.com clone using HTML and Tailwind CSS

 Chandrakala P